KATHERINE HAYS, Founder & CEO

 Tim has been a pioneer in new media, with over 20 years of experience working at the cutting edge of the digital and mobile advertising industries.
 Prior to joining Vivoom, Tim was a founding partner and SVP of Sales and Business Development at mobile ad network, Mojiva/Mocean, which was acquired by PubMatic.
 Throughout his sales journey, Tim has helped brand advertisers and publishers navigate the rapidly evolving digital landscape.
 He has spent his career helping enterprise brands, including Nike, Coca-Cola, Delta Airlines, Home Depot, Autotrader, Carnival Cruise Line, etc. and leading publishers, such as CBS, Fodors, Travelocity, Food Network, HGTV, Marketwatch, Time Inc, NBCU, Disney, Skype, Microsoft, G+J, Vodafone, ATT, and T-Mobile.

 As the Head of Sales at Vivoom, Tim works with brands and agencies to participate more fully in the brand filter phenomenon that has won the hearts and minds of Snapchat’s user base.
-Tim is tasked with educating marketers about Shared Media and working with them to create Shared Media video campaigns that outperform traditional mobile video advertising by 10-30X.
+Tim is tasked with educating marketers and product managers about how they can fix their product with consumer sharing built directly into the product itself.
+Tim also works with Vivoom clients to set up always-on video filter sharing capabilities that outperform traditional mobile video advertising by 10-30X.

 Before joining Mojiva/Mocean, Tim was one of the first employees and head of the Southeast Region sales team at DoubleClick, which revolutionized digital ad reporting and targeting for media buyers and was acquired by Google.